 Some kids eagerly switch to a toddler bed, eager to become a ‘big boy’ or a ‘big girl’.

 For others, however, the transition might not be so easy.
 They might associate a toddler bed with new pressures to grow up, especially if it coincides with potty training or other big boy or big girl changes.
-As many younger kids are likely to be excited to move to a big kid bed like their brother or sister, you’re most likely to struggle with your first-born on making the switch.
+As many younger kids are likely to be excited to move to a big kid bed like their brother or sister, you’re most likely to struggle with your firstborn making the switch.

-Some parents try to move their child because they are expecting a new baby and want to use the old crib.
+Some parents try to move their children because they are expecting a new baby and want to use the old crib.
 If so, start the transition at least 6-8 weeks before your baby is due.
 Otherwise, your toddler might view the younger child as taking over their crib.
 This can cause issues with the new baby or with your toddler’s desire to be a bigger kid.

 One thing that will make the transition easier is keeping things consistent whenever possible.
 Put the new bed in the same place as the crib and allow your child to keep any special blankets, stuffed animals, or comfort items they might associate with their bed nearby.

 It can also help to get them excited about the bed.
 If you are buying it new, you can let them help pick out where they are going to be sleeping.
 Hand-me-downs can also be used to get your child excited.
-Talk about how the older kids doesn’t need it anymore and how your child is also getting bigger.
+Talk about how the older kids don’t need it anymore and how your child is also getting bigger.
 Another option is having a ‘big boy’ or ‘big girl’ party to celebrate the new bed.
 You could also let them pick out new sheets or a blanket.

 For our family, the bed rail that worked best was the Hiccapop Toddler Bed Rail Bumper.

 We did have to make sure it was securely in place at night because of the kids playing on the bed during the day.
 At the end of the night, however, it was easy enough to put in place and fold the sheet over.
-My youngest is a solid sleeper and it was perfect for those ‘just in case’ moments.
+My youngest is a solid sleeper and it was perfect for those “just in case” moments.
 He also easily climbed over it and out of bed when he needed something in the middle of the night.

 Hopefully, this buying guide has helped you find the best toddler bed rail for your little one’s bed.
 Keep in mind that what matters most is your child’s safety.
 Always install according to manufacturer directions and buy a style of bed rail that is compatible with your child’s bed.